 The latency factor: why it matters

 Rithmic’s advantage is microsecond-level execution latency.
-For scalpers and high-frequency strategies, this matters – sub-microsecond order routing reduces slippage, meaning limit orders fill at better prices.
+For scalpers and high-frequency strategies, this matters — when order routing is measured in microseconds rather than milliseconds, you’re more likely to hold a better spot in the first-in-first-out queue, which improves fill probability at a given price.

 Tradovate doesn’t publish latency specs, but it’s optimized for retail day trading, where millisecond-level execution is sufficient.

-If you’re trading 5-minute or 15-minute charts, latency doesn’t matter.
-If you’re scalping 10-100 tick charts or running algorithmic strategies, Rithmic’s infrastructure becomes essential.
+If you’re trading 5-minute or 15-minute charts, latency is rarely the deciding factor.
+If you’re scalping 10–100 tick charts or running automated strategies, infrastructure speed starts to matter — and that’s true on both platforms.

 Pricing breakdown